 Are Nursing Homes Actually Good For Elderly People?

 When run correctly and when residents enjoy excellent, respectful care, nursing homes can be good for elderly people.
-However, poorly run facilities and those with abusive or neglectful caregivers can harm older adults.
+However, poorly run facilities and those with abusive or neglectful caregivers can result in harm to older adults.

 What Are the Risks Posed by Nursing Homes?